papers-we-love/edu/README.md

 This Papers We Love chapter is dedicated to academic and research papers around **Computer Science education**.
 We are a group of individuals interested in the learning and teaching of computer science.

 Papers We Love Edu is a fully online chapter:
-- Papers We Love Edu events take place on the **last Thursday of the month** at [5pm UTC](https://everytimezone.com/convert/gmt/5pm).
+- Papers We Love Edu events take place on the **last Thursday of the month** at 5pm UTC.
 - Presentations are streamed live on [Twitch](https://twitch.tv/twilioquest).
 - Discussion and Q&A take place right [here on GitHub Discussions](https://github.com/papers-we-love/edu/discussions).
-- Recordings of past presentations can be found on YouTube.
+- Recordings of past presentations can be found in this [Twitch Collection](https://www.twitch.tv/collections/4ktlzca46RbN1Q).
 - Keep up to date on [Twitter](https://twitter.com/PapersWeLoveEdu) or our mailing list.
 - Subscribe to the [calendar](https://calendar.google.com/calendar/u/0?cid=dWYza3Q2bjAzYnA2b3I5djg1cGt2Mmd2NW9AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) so you don't miss an event.